Mariners vs. Rays Player Props Betting Odds

 Franco Stats

-- Franco has collected 87 hits with 20 doubles, three triples, nine home runs and 28 walks.
-He has driven in 39 runs with 25 stolen bases.
+- Franco has 89 hits with 21 doubles, four triples, nine home runs and 28 walks.
+He has driven in 41 runs with 26 stolen bases.

-- Franco hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .250 with a triple, a home run, a walk and four RBI.
+- Franco hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .227 with a double, two triples, a walk and four RBI.

 Franco Recent Games